 For patient with symptoms up to 5 days (or >5 days but improving), symptomatic treatment with analgesia and nasal decongestants will suffice.

-For cases of >10 days or worsening after 5 days, topical nasal steroids and oral antibiotics are indicated.
+For cases of >10 days or worsening after 5 days, topical nasal corticosteroids and oral antibiotics can be indicated.
 If there is no improvement after 7-14 days of treatment or the presence of red-flag symptoms, referral to ENT services should be considered.

 Red Flag Symptoms